jeremysinger/h2lanl/intro.md

 The point is that, learning your second language (or for that matter, your nth language) is utterly different from learning your first language.

-So long as you weren't brought up in a bilingual family, then you must have learned a single natural language to start with.
+If you weren't brought up in a bilingual family, then you must have learned just a single natural language to start with.
 Later on, perhaps you learned a second natural language.
 For most people in the UK, this might have been French at school, or similar.
 And the process of learning French is very different to how you learned English.
 You worry about